-7 Methods to Research & Analyze Your Audience for SEO
+7 Methods To Research & Analyze Your Audience For SEO

 5. Send Out Surveys

-This method is the most straightforward out of all of them in this list.
+This method is the most straightforward out of all of them on this list.
 If you want to understand your audience better, send out a survey.

 To get a decent number of surveys returned, keep it short and sweet.
-Ask questions around basic demographics, overall interests, pain points, and needs.
+Ask questions about basic demographics, overall interests, pain points, and needs.

-Here is a great resource on how to create your survey: How to Create & Use Surveys for Content Marketing.
+Here is a great resource on how to create your survey: How To Create & Use Surveys For Content Marketing.

-Tip: How to Apply this Information
+Tip: How To Apply This Information

 Use the information you gather in the survey to identify content opportunities, including images and videos, keyword targets, etc.